Understanding the intricacies of Chinese cultural taboos is essential for fostering strong relationships, whether personal or professional.

 Serving Tea

-When pouring tea, always ensure others’ cups are filled before your own.
+When pouring tea, always fill others’ cups before your own, especially for elders or superiors.

 4. Symbolism in Language